railsgirls-ph/rails-girls-manila-2012/Style-Guides.md

 ## <a href="http://bridgeutopia.github.com/interface-style-guide/" title="Interface Style Guide for Ruby Projects" target="_blank">Interface Style Guide for Ruby Projects </a>
 Because we develop from outside-in, it is important to focus on learning **interface style guides**.
-This style guide in progress is something which we use and may be helpful for you:
+This style guide in progress is something which we use and may be helpful for you.

 ## Other Interface Style Guides